Dozerhank/cryptotrading/README.md

 1) Successfully read bitcoin data
 2) Successfully train ML model
 3) Successfully get updated bitcoin prices and save into file with time and date

+Ideas for later:

+1) Lite version that allows users to use simulated trades
+2) Levels of agression for trades
+3)